Flag This Hub

 Gourmet Cheese guide

-Gourmet Cheese As I said in an earlier post in the competition I really not sure why I am here.
+As I said in an earlier post in the competition I really not sure why I am here.
 I must admit I have been inspired somewhat by a couple of recent episodes of Master-Chef but more by importantly by tripping over Jules of 'Jules_stone soup' fame.
-Jules has a food blog which was inadvertently promoted by a comment on 'Twitter' by Leigh Sales co-presenter of the ABC Australia TV programme Lateline.
+Jules has a food blog which was inadvertently promoted by a comment on 'Twitter' by Leigh Sales co-presenter of the ABC Australia TV program Lateline.
 Jules posted a note to the fact that she was looking for a last minute stand-in companion for a dinner-date at the 'World number No 1 Restaurant' called of all things- el Bulli in Spain (only trouble was you had to make it there under your own steam).
 I would have loved to have gone but the timing and Airfare was more than prohibitive.
 So there you have it.
 Enjoy reading the post I put up please on the food competition !
 If you like them please vote them up and or comment.
 If you don't move to the next one I am sure there will be lots of hubs to meet every one's taste.

 Easy guide to being a Gourmet Cheese Buff - Until about 48 hours ago all I knew about cheese other than some takes strong some bitter but most were bland.
 Since that time I've spruced up my knowledge thank's for the most part to Google search engine.